a2vplugin/SoapUIToSOAtestPlugin/README.md

 # SOAtest Converter Plugin

 Use the SOAtest Converter Plugin to convert SoapUI projects into SOAtest projects.
+This Plugin requires SoapUI Pro and has been validated against version 5.1.2.

 ## Installation
 1. Build the project and export to a java jar file